 Best and a little more expensive:

-The lenses and frames on the TrueDark glasses are well made with the details you expect in high-quality glasses.
+The lenses and frames of the TrueDark glasses appear well made and incorporate the details you expect in high-quality glasses.
 There are a couple of options on styles as well.

 If you already wear glasses:

 TrueDark has a built-in system where you can clip in your prescription lenses (removed from their frames) into the TrueDark glasses.
 It is a nifty option, especially if you have an old pair of glasses that you can pop the lenses out of.

 There are clip-on and fit-over options if you already wear glasses.

 Alternatively, look into having a second pair of glasses made with your prescription and tint them to block out 100% of blue light.
 (Please post in the comments if you know of any place to order prescription glasses that block 100% of blue light!)

 Testing out your blue blockers:

 Have glasses that you want to test out to see if they are blocking the light in the 480 nm range?
 Below is a color spectrum that shows what color of blue that is.
 It is a little bit difficult to tell how well glasses work, though, because computer screens are all a little different.
 For me, it is also the exact color of blue as the LED indicator light on my dishwasher, which is completely blocked by my blue-blocking glasses.
 My Keurig lights up with a similar color of blue and the blue-blockers almost completely eliminate that glow.